Prakruthi-G-H/html-css-mini-projects/subscription-form/README.md

 # 📝 Subscription Form

-This project is a **responsive subscription form** built using **HTML** and **CSS**.
-It allows users to enter their email address to subscribe for notifications or updates, all within a clean and modern UI.
+A responsive Subscription Form built using HTML5 and CSS3.
+This project provides a clean, modern interface where users can enter their email address to subscribe to notifications or updates.

 <!-- ## 🔗 Live Demo Links